Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 • The scale type is always metallic, with a deep velvety blue-black coloration that covers the entire body, including the fins and ventral area.

 • The eyes should project outwards and slightly forward.
 The eyes should be even in size and shape.
-The eyes should be prominent with good development in relation to head size.
+The eyes should be prominent and have good development in relation to head size.

 • The body depth should be at least 65% of the body length.

 • All fins except the dorsal are paired.
-The tail fins should be divided, even in size and shape with no curled or bent extremities.
+The tail fins should be divided, even in size and shape and should have no curled or bent extremities.

-The UK Nationwide Goldfish Standards require Black Moors to be veil tails (also called broad tails) with the tail fins a minimum length of 75% of body length and with no fork.
-Most commercial grade specimens usually have tail fins that resemble the Fantail.
+The UK Nationwide Goldfish Standards require Black Moors to be veil tails (also called broad tails) with the tail fins a minimum length of the 75% of body length and with no fork.
+Most commercial-grade specimens usually have tail fins that resemble the Fantail.

 The American Goldfish Association recognizes both the veil tail and fish with a forked tail.